 Labour & Childbirth – Can We Ever Really Be Prepared?

-As Mamas to be, we try our best to prepare ourselves.
-We read all of the books, attend the classes, but still, there areas many little surprises along the way.
+As Mums to be, we try our best to prepare ourselves.
+We read all of the books, attend the classes, but still, there are many little surprises along the way.
 Having been through the whole experience 4 times now, there are several things that I only wish that I had known before giving birth.
 Read on or watch the video below and I shall tell you all of the things that I only wish that someone had told me.

 Leading Up To The Birth, People Will Drive You Mad